 Martina is an associated member of NVPN, Natural Voice Practitioners’ Network, and believes that singing is everybody’s birthright.
 One of her songs, “The Evening Light”, features in their recent compilation This Room Sings.
-Martina’s choral compositions have also been performed at festivals such as The Totally Thames Festival (Sing for Water) and The Big Data Sing (UCL) and in performances with the London Bubble Theatre and the new factory of the eccentric actor.
+Martina’s choral compositions have also been performed at festivals such as The Totally Thames Festival (Sing for Water) and The Big Data Sing (UCL), in performances at RADA, the London Bubble Theatre and the new factory of the eccentric actor.

 She has been a regular at Unicorn voice camp for over a decade where she leads singing and the circle dance band.
 She has led bands and singing groups in theatre/dance and community projects and is currently running Hackney Song Works, a community choir in North London, Stoke Newington, on Tuesday nights.
-On Tuesday mornings Martina is normally busy leading the over 65 Palace Club singers at Chat’s palace.
+She has also been leading the Stapleton Hall Singers and the over 65 Palace Club singers at Chat’s palace.
 Martina also leads residential singing workshops such as The Wonderful Beast Singers, an enthusiastic amateur choir, culminating in a performance at the Old Walpole Chapel in Suffolk.